 In Massachusetts, when school lets out for the summer, children quickly start looking for the nearest pool or beach to cool off.

-The Centers for Disease Control and Prevention reports about 10 people die in unintentional drownings each day.
-Many of these victims are young children.
+But the warm weather can bring tragedy if we're not careful.
+The Centers for Disease Control and Prevention report about 10 people die in unintentional drownings each day across the U.S. Many of these victims are young children.
 For every person who dies, many more are treated in hospitals for non-fatal submersion injuries.
-Alcohol use is involved in up to half of teen and adult deaths associated with water recreation.

 Grill Safely This Summer

 Outdoor family barbecues are a staple of summer.
 But enjoying food safely in the warm weather requires more planning than indoor gatherings.